 For type-C devices, the cheap Aukey type-C cables might be the best choice currently solely because of the low price that is complemented by decent durability, with Rampow type-C and the iXCC cable being good choices for type-C devices as well, considering their affordable price and high durability.
 As the popularity and amount of devices using the type-C connection grows, so does the amount of additional gear for them, so we will most likely revisit type-C cables.

 With hundreds of different cables to go through, there is no one answer to what kind of cable would be perfect for your needs.
-However, we hope that one of our top picks for the best micro USB cables is what you found to be the most fitting for you and will last you a long while.
+However, we hope that one of our top picks for the best micro USB cable is what you found to be the most fitting for you and will last you a long while.
+Are you in need of more gadgets for your phone?
+Check out our review of the best lightning cables.